 In addition, many special opportunities are available to students interested in creative writing at Kenyon, including numerous readings by writers of national reputation, internships with The Kenyon Review Student Associates Program, and opportunities to publish creative work in a wide assortment of student literary journals.
 Students interested in pursuing creative writing courses during the summer may also apply to The Kenyon Review Writer's Workshop for an intensive eight-day program in fiction, poetry, or creative nonfiction.
 The Kenyon Review also offers a summer workshop for high-school students (Ages 16-18) interested in developing their creative and critical abilities during the years before applying to college.

-The renewal of the Kenyon Review Fellows Program honors a long-standing tradition of supporting gifted young writers emerging onto the literary scene.
+The Kenyon Review Fellows Program honors a long-standing tradition of supporting gifted young writers emerging onto the literary scene.
 In previous iterations of the program, renowned literati such as Flannery O'Connor and W.S.
 Merwin were fellows of the Review.
-The newly re-vamped program offers a unique opportunity for students, faculty, and the visiting writers themselves.
+The program offers a unique opportunity for students, faculty, and the visiting writers themselves.
 Fellows reside in Gambier for two years while working on significant writing projects, teaching creative writing courses in the English Department, and receiving editorial as well as teaching experience.

 The Richard L. Thomas Chair in Creative Writing brings internationally-recognized poets and fiction writers to Kenyon to teach creative writing workshops and literature courses.